xiaoyang-sde/knowledge-base/docs/computer-systems/02-machine-level-programming.md

 #### Conditional Move Instructions

 The source and destination values of `cmov` can be 16, 32, or 64 bits long.
-Unlike the unconditional instructions, the assembler can infer the operand length of a conditional move insturction from the name of the destination register.
+Unlike the unconditional instructions, the assembler can infer the operand length of a conditional move instruction from the name of the destination register.

 ```s
 cmov Src, Dest